julianadvds/pyber_analysis/README.md

 •The Average fare per driver aligns with the average fare per rider, with rural being the highest at $55.49, suburban being second highest ta $39.50 and again urban being the smallest amount at $16.57

 ### Total fare by City Type
 We can look at the total fare by city type through the time series line graph XXXX Add graph link.
 From the graph we can see that while there are some peaks and valleys across all city types, the total fairs for urban tends to fall between about $1750 and $2500 per week.
 The suburban total fare per week tends to be around $1000, with the lowest being around $750 and highest being around $1500.
 The rural total fare is the lowest per week, coming in between $0 and $500 pr week.
-The information can be seen in the line graph.
-XXXXX
+The information can be seen in the line graph.  https://github.com/julianadvds/pyber_analysis/blob/main/analysis/PyBer_fare_summary.png

 ## Summary